Back

 GUIDES

-Despite the unpleasant realities, stakeholders in the digital advertising industry are continually inventing to eradicate or minimize the frequency of ad fraud to the bare minimum.
+However, stakeholders in the digital advertising industry are continually fighting back and coming up with measures to eradicate or minimize the frequency of ad fraud to the bare minimum.
+Do not hesitate to explore our article about the top programmatic advertising trends.

-What is sellers.json?
+What is Sellers.json?

 With the SupplyChain object, media buyers can identify the entity or parties involved in selling or reselling inventory (information is contained in the bid request).
-Having this information is necessary to promote transparency and give buyers more control over how they spend their ad budget because it makes them aware of the supply chain, the parties involved, and the bidding process.
+Having this information is necessary to promote ad tech transparency measures and give buyers more control over how they spend their ad budgets because it makes them aware of the supply chain, the parties involved, and the bidding process.
 The ultimate goal of the sellers.json standard is to make ad purchasers aware of who they are dealing with and to make media trading more transparent.

 how works SmartHub marketplace

-The sellers.json serves as an authenticating resource that identifies all the adtech participants involved in a bidding auction selling process.
+The sellers.json serves as an authenticating resource that identifies all the ad tech participants involved in a bidding auction selling process.
 The SSPs and ad exchanges are mandated to list all their approved resellers and publishers, including adding other relevant information like the seller’s ID that enables easy identification.
 Each seller ID must be matched to an individual reseller or publisher, implying that each reseller or publisher cannot have more than one seller’s ID.

 The sellers.json file might include multiple fields, some of which are required and others dependent on what the seller wants to share.